 Humans have a brain chemistry – dopamines to be exact – that make them want to eat and to have sex, without which the human species would not survive.
 Body chemistry also made fighting and empathy possible, the latter allowing them to live in a group.

 Hunting and gathering required access to great stretches of land that was not occupied by other humans.
 Enough game was left to them by other predators.
 They could gather food that grew wild, and they had access to drinkable water.

-Unlike chimpanzees, their genes structured their brain in a way that allowed complex verbalization.
+Unlike chimpanzees, their brain was structured to allow complex verbalization.
 They had the ability to reflect on their activities and actions.

 Humans need to have been born with the right body chemistry for their minds to contend with life.
 If they don't have it, they are dependent on others who do.
 With a settled and affluent existence, humans have been better able to care for these individuals.

 Given the brain that they have inherited, humans have been better able than other species to manipulate their surroundings.
 Unlike other creatures, they have altered landscapes and the atmosphere.